Coordinate-based Speed of Sound Recovery for Aberration-Corrected Photoacoustic Computed Tomography: Results

 \subsection{Numerical Simulations}

-To test the proposed method with a ground truth reference, we designed a numerical phantom based on mouse liver structure, shown in Fig.~\ref{fig:numerical}a.
-The background water SOS is set to 1499.4 m/s (assuming a 26$^{\circ}$C water temperature based on~\cite{marczak1997water}) outside the masked area, and SOS ranged from 1510.0 to 1650.0 m/s.
-The PA signals $p(n,t)$ are obtained by 2D numerical simulation using the k-Wave toolbox \cite{treeby2010k} assuming an evenly distributed 512-transducer ring array with a diameter of 10 cm (same setting for the following phantom and {\em in vivo} experiments).
-Similar to~\cite{cui2021adaptive}, we take the derivative of the PA signals to simulate transducer effects: $S(n,t)=-2\frac{\partial p(n,t)}{\partial t}$.
-The images are cropped into 75\% overlapping 3.2mm $\times$ 3.2mm patches, as for all reported results.
+To quantitatively benchmark the performance of our method with ground truth references, we designed a set of numerical phantoms with 5 different SOS maps (see~\cref{sec:simulations_supp} for details), one of which is shown in Fig.~\ref{fig:numerical}a for visualization.

 The wavefront errors modeled/reconstructed (sample location marked by white ``x" on SOS in Fig.~\ref{fig:numerical}a) by different methods are shown in Fig.~\ref{fig:numerical}b.
-To use the terminology of~\cite{cui2021adaptive}, the wavefront errors can be decomposed into Fourier series, where the components degrade the image differently.
-Conventional DAS assumes a uniform SOS thus a constant wavefront (yellow), while Dual-SOS DAS assumes an additional body SOS and is able to capture the zeroth and first-order term accurately (green).
-APACT includes only the zeroth and second order Fourier series terms in its wavefront model (blue), missing both the first order (the cosine component captured by dual-SOS in green) as well as higher order terms capturing finer detail.
-In comparison, NF-APACT can accurately model lower and higher-order components in the wavefront (purple), compared with the truth wavefront (red).
+To use the terminology of~\cite{cui2021adaptive}, the wavefront errors can be decomposed into a Fourier series, where the components degrade the IP image differently.
+Conventional DAS assumes a uniform SOS thus a constant wavefront (red), while Dual-SOS DAS assumes an additional body SOS and is able to capture the zeroth and first-order term accurately (yellow).
+APACT (green) includes only the zeroth and second order Fourier series terms in its wavefront model (see~\cite{cui2021adaptive} and~\cref{sec:apact_wavefront} in the supplement for details), missing both the first order (the cosine component captured by dual-SOS in yellow) as well as higher order terms capturing finer detail.
+In comparison, our methods can accurately model lower and higher-order components in the wavefront (purple and blue), compared with the truth wavefront (black).